emanuega/MERlin/README.md

 # MERlin

-This repository contains code for decoding and visualizing MERFISH datasets.
+MERlin is a software package for decoding and visualizing MERFISH datasets.

 # Installation